MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Pre-training; Federated Learning; Training with Sythetic Data.
   - <details><summary>Digest</summary> In most of the literature on federated learning (FL), neural networks are initialized with random weights.
 In this paper, we present an empirical study on the effect of pre-training on FL.
 Specifically, we aim to investigate if pre-training can alleviate the drastic accuracy drop when clients' decentralized data are non-IID.
 We focus on FedAvg, the fundamental and most widely used FL algorithm.
 We found that pre-training does largely close the gap between FedAvg and centralized learning under non-IID data, but this does not come from alleviating the well-known model drifting problem in FedAvg's local training.
 Instead, how pre-training helps FedAvg is by making FedAvg's global aggregation more stable.
 When pre-training using real data is not feasible for FL, we propose a novel approach to pre-train with synthetic data.

+- Fighting Fire with Fire: Avoiding DNN Shortcuts through Priming. [[paper]](https://arxiv.org/abs/2206.10816) [[code]](https://github.com/AlvinWen428/fighting-fire-with-fire)
+  - Chuan Wen, Jianing Qian, Jierui Lin, Jiaye Teng, Dinesh Jayaraman, Yang Gao. *ICML 2022*
+  - Key Word: Shortcut Removal; Out-of-Distribution Generalization.
+  - <details><summary>Digest</summary> We show empirically that DNNs can be coaxed to avoid poor shortcuts by providing an additional "priming" feature computed from key input features, usually a coarse output estimate.
+Priming relies on approximate domain knowledge of these task-relevant key input features, which is often easy to obtain in practical settings.
+For example, one might prioritize recent frames over past frames in a video input for visual imitation learning, or salient foreground over background pixels for image classification.

 - Mitigating Data Heterogeneity in Federated Learning with Data Augmentation. [[paper]](https://arxiv.org/abs/2206.09979)
   - Artur Back de Luca, Guojun Zhang, Xi Chen, Yaoliang Yu.
   - Key Word: Federated Learning; Domain Generalization; Data Augmentation.